colelawrence/decipad/apps/docs/docs/quick-start/inline-results.md

 1. **Creating Inline Results with the = Shortcut**

    - You can embed any number or calculation within a sentence by using the `=` shortcut.
-Simply press the `=` key, and a formula bar will appear.
+Simply press the `=` key, and the data drawer will appear.
 Type your calculation, and the result will be embedded in your text.

 2. **Drag & Drop Inline Results from the Data Tab**